OnePlus: Invitation system

 Early phones were only available through a system whereby customers had to sign up for an invitation, which OnePlus called an invite, to purchase the phone at irregular intervals.
 The system was claimed to be necessary for the young company to manage huge demand.

 OnePlus ended the invitation system with the launch of OnePlus 3 on 14 June 2016.
 Announced via an interactive VR launch event, the OnePlus 3 initially went on sale within the VR app itself.
 OnePlus touted the event as the world's first VR shopping experience.
 The phone was made available for sale later that day in China, North America and the European Union on the OnePlus website, and in India on Amazon India.

 "Smash the Past"

-On 23 April 2014, OnePlus began its "Smash the Past" campaign.
+On 23 April 2014, OnePlus launched its "Smash the Past" campaign.
 The promotion asked selected participants to destroy their phones on video to purchase the OnePlus One for $1 (US).
 Due to confusion, several videos were published by unselected users misinterpreting the promotion and destroying their phones before the promotion start date.
-OnePlus later revised the rules of its promotion by allowing consumers to donate their old phones.
+OnePlus later revised the rules of its promotion by encouraging prospective participants to donate their old phones.
 There were 140,000 entrants in the contest with 100 winners.